 - No approval from the Commission is required before the exemption is used. - No offering memorandum is required.
-Use of any documentation does not trigger statutory rights of action for misrepresentation as this exemption is not included in the definition of offering memorandum within the meaning of clause 2(1)(ff) of the Act. - No reports to the Commission are required after the exemption is used. - No fees are payable.
+Use of any documentation does not trigger statutory rights of withdrawal or action for misrepresentation as this exemption is not included in the definition of offering memorandum within the meaning of clause 2(1)(ff) of the Act and GRO 11-906. - No reports to the Commission are required after the exemption is used. - No fees are payable.